1089th meeting – 30 June 2010

 The flight itinerary must be presented to justify the duration of flying time or total travelling time, as appropriate.

 Excess baggage charges are not refundable unless justified on grounds of official requirements.

 3. Sea travel

 The reimbursement of travel by sea shall not exceed the amount of the air fare as defined in paragraph 2 above.
-When members travel by car, the cost of transporting the car by sea shall not be reimbursed (see Article 6, paragraph 1).
+When the Commissioner travels by car, the cost of transporting the car by sea shall not be reimbursed (see Article 6, paragraph 1).